MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-category-text.md

 # required metadata

 title: List of ER functions of the text category
-description: This topic provides information about the text functions that are supported in ER.
+description: This topic provides information about the text functions that are supported in Electronic reporting (ER).
 author: NickSelin
 manager: kfend
 ms.date: 12/05/2019